th317erd/electron-secure-pos-printer/README.md

 2. As an object: `{ borderWidth: '0.5mm', color: 'red' }`
 3. As an array of strings or objects: `[ 'border-width: 0.5mm; color: red;', { borderWidth: '0.5mm', color: 'red' }, rootStyleObject ]`.
 If using an array of styles, then all styles will be parsed and merged into a single style sheet.

-*Note: When using object notation for styles, if you use an `number` for any value, then by default it will be converted into a mm unit.
-For example, `{ width: 10 }` would be converted into `'width: 10mm'`*
+*Note: When using object notation for styles, if you use a `number` for any value, then by default it will be converted into a `mm` unit.
+For example, `{ width: 10 }` would be converted into `'width: 10mm'` automatically.
+If a certain style actually needs a raw number, then specify your style as a string instead.*

 # About the HTML content for the printer